2400/git-lab-2/README.md

    git branch master
    ```
 8. Issue the `ls` command again and record all file names as your `Answer to question 7`.
 9. Is your header file in the `master` branch?
+Record your `Answer to question 7`
 10. Let's merge the changes we made in the `header` branch into the `master` branch.
 First make sure you are in the master branch before merging.
 ```console
 git checkout master